BraveRam/ai-cli/README.md

 ```
 When prompted, enter your API key to start using the CLI.

-Enjoy using AI-CLI!
 If you have any questions or issues, feel free to open an issue in this repository.